yolly98/ZiFiorino/README.md

 ZiFiorino is a web app implemented with React JS.
 The goal is to have a convenient and secure user friendly app in which to store your passwords without relying on third-party services.
 To delvelop ZiFiorino it's used two container, one for a Apache server and one for MySql.

+It's possible to try it at the link https://zifiorino.altervista.org.

 ## How to install

 ### Prerequisites